tiinkste/Lab02-Template/README.md

 ### Overview

 After the success of your checkout program, SomeCorp assigns you to help with their mobile delivery service.
 As it turns out, their system is unable to properly assign drivers to the closest delivery points.
-To help with this, your task is to create a program that takes in as input three sets of (X, Y) coordinates.
-Then, you will output which points are the two closest to each other and the distance.
+To help with this, your task is to create a program that takes in as input three pairs of $(x, y)$ coordinates.
+Then, you will output which two points are the closest to each other and their distance.

 Since computing the distance between two points requires using a square root function, you will have to use `sqrtf()` from `math.h`.
 This function takes in a `float` as an argument and returns the square root of the number.
 In order to use this library, you must `#include` it in your code and compile your program using the linking flag `-lm`.
 Note that linking flags must appear at the end of your `gcc` command, or else they will not work.

 Note that there are many different ways to take a square root using `math.h`.
 You may notice that there are three different square root functions, `sqrtf()`, `sqrt()`, and `sqrtl()`.
 These use `float`s, `double`s, and `long double`s respectively.
 In this lab, we will only deal with `float`s for now, and so you should use **`sqrtf()`**.
 Using other functions may lead to slightly varying results which could impact marking.

 Your program should be written in the the `src` directory, inside a file named `ex2q2.c`.
-The full path is `src/ex2q2.c`.
+The full path is `src/ex2q2.c` (from your working directory).

 ### Input

-Your program should prompt the user for 3 sets of coordinates in the format `(<float>, <float>)`.
+Your program should prompt the user for 3 pairs of coordinates in the format `(<float>, <float>)`.
 You must immediately terminate the program with a non-zero exit code if any invalid input is read in.
 Again, recall from Part 1's input handling section that valid input is defined as successfully read in input within the required range.
 The input is guaranteed to fit within a `float` on the lab machine.

 ### Output